Northern Virginia Cued Speech Association

 5. Cueing pairs well with cochlear implants and other hearing technology.
 It can help a child to place the sounds of various phonemes on an internal language map, labeling sounds and facilitating their recognition through audition alone.

-6. Cueing is a great resource for the times that a child is not using technology (bed, bath, water sports, dead battery, etc.).
+6. Cueing is a great resource for the times that a child is not using technology (bed, bath, water sports, etc.).
+It is also a seamless fallback for times when batteries die or technology fails.

 7. Cueing can help with fine-tuning speech production by labeling target sounds and identifying sounds that are actually produced.